Operations Analyst Resume Guide + Tips + Example

 - Data analysis

-- Designed plans to improve operations and suggested changes to systems for overall organization that boosted productivity levels 20%.
+- Design plans to improve operations and suggest changes to systems for an overall organization that boosted productivity levels by 20%.

-- Generated quarterly reports of findings to help management with making key decisions.
+- Generate quarterly reports of findings to help management with making key decisions.

-- Identified and analyzed project risks and developed mitigation strategies to reduce risks.
+- Identify and analyze project risks and develop mitigation strategies to reduce them, decreasing loss by 45%.

 - Increased annual revenue by 7% by recommending improvements in operations efficiency.

-- Provided operational support for high-volume financial institution in 24/7 uptime environment.
+- Provided operational support for a high-volume financial institution in a 24/7 uptime environment.

-- Researched and resolved issues regarding integrity of data flow into databases.
+- Researched and resolved issues regarding the integrity of data flow into databases.

 - Completed assessments of financial and performance records and reports to promote operational improvements.